Compare two cars

 Verdict

 KIA appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the American car offers slightly better overall protection and takes the lead.
 From there things take a different direction, with KIA offering somewhat better performance, just enough to call it quicker.
 It does come at a cost though, and that's the fuel consumption...
-It's not difficult to say then that if I'd need to make a choice, it would definitely be the Ford.
+I believe that, when we take all into account, we have only one winner here - the Ford.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
 In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.